workitoutsilas/DDoS-Attack-Detection-WebApp/README.md

 ## DDoS Web App

 This project has been deployed on render.
-Visit the app here, https://ddos-detection-app.onrender.com.
+Visit app here, https://ddos-detection-app.onrender.com.

 ## Project Structure ( Without files for deployment on render )